talgalili/heatmaply/README.md

 * [Contact](#contact)

+## Please submit features requests

+This package is still under active development.
+If you have features you would like to have added, please submit your suggestions (and bug-reports) at: <https://github.com/talgalili/heatmaply/issues>

 ## Introduction

 A heatmap is a popular graphical method for visualizing high-dimensional data, in which a table of numbers are encoded as a grid of colored cells.
 The rows and columns of the matrix are ordered to highlight patterns and are often accompanied by dendrograms.
 Heatmaps are used in many fields for visualizing observations, correlations, missing values patterns, and more.